Be an Important Part of a Child’s Future

 Job Outlook for Early Childhood and Elementary School Teachers

-In the north central MA area, elementary school teachers make an average of $76,890* annually (after earning a bachelor’s degree).
+In North Central Massachusetts elementary school teachers make an average of $76,890* annually (after earning a bachelor’s degree).
 Plus, in the state of Massachusetts, there is a projected 11%* job growth in the elementary and early childhood education field, opening up 2,320* jobs in the north central MA area alone!
 Your experience and knowledge after earning a bachelor’s degree or a certificate will help you find a job fast.